rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 Install RKE by following the instructions in the [RKE documentation.]({{<baseurl>}}/rke/latest/en/installation/)

+> **Note:** Certified version(s) of RKE based on the Rancher version can be found in the [Rancher Support Matrix.](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/)

 ### 2. Create an RKE Config File

 From a system that can access ports 22/TCP and 6443/TCP on the Linux host node(s) that you set up in a previous step, use the sample below to create a new file named `rancher-cluster.yml`.